rulewis/journey-optimizer.en/help/using/event/about-creating-business.md

 Business events follow re-entrance rules in the same way as for unitary events.
 If a journey allows re-entrance, the next business event will be processed.

-**What are the guardrails to avoid over-loading materlized segments?**
+**What are the guardrails to avoid over-loading materialized segments?**

 For business events, the topic reusability is set to one hour.
 This means that for a given journey, in a 1-hour time window, no new export job is created.
 Data pushed by the first event job is reused.
 For scheduled journeys, there is no guardrail.